kkapitan/CodeLibrary/Graph algorithms/Topological Sort - Elimination/README.md

 <b>n, m</b> - number of vertices and number of edges respectively. <br>
 Then m lines, each line describing a directed edge (<b>a</b>, <b>b</b>). <br>

+Vertices starts with 0.

 ####Output

-Simply the vertices in a topological order.
+Simply the vertices in a topological order (lexicographically).

 ####Additional comments